junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean breaks the silence.
 "So what did you do today?
 Anything interesting?"

-"There is a bird outside of the window in the morning."
+"There was a bird outside the window in the morning."
 Cas looks at him in the eyes now.
-"I was worried that would be a window strike, but it turns out the bird was just curious to see what's inside the room, I think.
+"I was worried that would be a window strike, but it turned out the bird was just curious to see what was inside the room, I think.
 I wonder if it saw me."

 Dean amuses with a short laugh.
 "Do you think it would get frightened if it found out you're a ghost?"